 The U.S. government will only recognize marriages that were legal in the country where they took place.
 If the country or location where the couple was married does not recognize the marriage, then the United States will not either.
 This effects LGBTQ couples who had marriage or commitment ceremonies in countries where their union is not legally recognized by their governments.

-This rule can also affect couples who had ceremonial or religious marriages that were not also processed by local courts.
+This rule can also affect couples who had ceremonial or religious marriages not also processed by local courts.
 While couples consider themselves married following these types of ceremonies, the United States does not consider these legal marriages.

 Proving the legality of marriage can delay the green card application process.